orbisgis/h2gis/README.md

 - a new data type called geometry that stored POINT, CURVE, SURFACE in a WKB representation,
 - spatial operators as ST_Intersection, St_Difference...,
 - spatial predicates as ST_Intersects, ST_Contains,
+- R-Tree indexing and so on...

 H2Spatial is licensed under the GPL 3 license terms.

 * H2Drivers

+H2Drivers is a collection of drivers to read and write new formats with H2.
+H2Drivers take advantage of the TableEngine API to wrapp in the H2 table model file format as shapefile, csv, ascii...
+With the H2Drivers a user can execute SQL queries on another disk file format than H2.
 H2Drivers is licensed under the GPL 3 license terms.